-Blackhead Mountain is a peak in the Catskill Mountains, more specifically in the Catskill’s Blackhead Range or Chain.
-When viewed from the Hudson Valley, the peak stand some 3000′ above.
-Blackhead has very steep approaches from the northeast and south and it requires snowshoes and crampons in winter.
+Blackhead Mountain is a peak in the Catskill Mountains, specifically in the Catskill’s Blackhead Range or Chain.
+When viewed from the Hudson Valley, the rise stand some 3000′ above.
+Blackhead has very steep approaches from the northeast and south, and it requires snowshoes and crampons in winter.
 Blackhead is a required peak for the Catskill 3500 Club membership and is also one of the club’s four winter required peaks.

 Featured photo: Blackhead Mountain from Black Dome.
 Above clockwise from top left: Climbing the steep SOUTH face of blackhead; View from Yellow Jacket Lookout; Blackhead from Acra Point; Approaching the view above the slide on the Blackhead Trail; Climbing near the slide on the Blackhead trail; Stream along the Batavia Kill Trail with Blackhead behind; Batavia Kill primitive campsite; Double blazed escarpment on Blackhead; Descending the steep NORTH face of Blackhead.